LuisParedes1/aprendizaje-automatico/README.md

 # Running with docker-compose

-You can also run the project using docker-compose
+You can also run the project using docker-compose.
+Fron root folder run:

 ```
 docker-compose build